 Known recipient.
-If you know that a payee is a U.S. nonexempt recipient and have the payee's name, address, and TIN (if a TIN has been provided), you must complete the Form 1099 with that information unless you are not required to report the payment under Regulations section 1.6049-4(c)(4) (applicable only to certain payments to specified FFIs).
-Also, on the second name line below the recipient's name, enter "IMY" followed by the name of the QI, NQI, or FTE.
+If you know that a payee is a U.S. nonexempt recipient and have the payee's name, address, and TIN (if a TIN has been provided), you must complete the Form 1099 with that information unless you are not required to report the payment under Regulations section 1.6049-4(c)(4) (applicable only to certain payments to

-For payments made to multiple recipients: (a) enter the name of the recipient whose status you relied on to determine the applicable rate of withholding; and (b) on the second name line, enter "IMY" followed by the name of the QI, NQI, or FTE.
+For payments made to multiple recipients (a) enter the name of the recipient whose status you relied on to determine the applicable rate of withholding; and (b) on the second name line, enter "IMY" followed by the name of the QI, NQI, or FTE.
 However, if the QI has assumed primary Form 1099 reporting or backup withholding responsibility, you are not required to issue the Form 1099 or to backup withhold.
 See Qualified intermediary (QI), earlier.